- What is set point theory?

 You will not be surprised to learn that the body defends itself against weight loss much more effectively than weight gain.
 This makes a lot of sense: throughout evolution, starvation has consistently been a much greater threat to our existence than weight gain.

-How can we make our diets work better?
+How can we work around our set point?

 So far, this makes for some pretty depressing reading.
 It seems that no matter what we do, if our body's set point is challenged we are faced with a host of biological defences.
 These can cause our diets to fail or, if we persist through to the end, cause a large loss of muscle and strength and impair our cognitive and mental health.